prof-cordell-classes/f19-technologies-of-text-dsregan/lab-reports/2019-10-02-LabReport-LetterpressIIPresswork.md

 ## Process Description

 In this lab we finally got the chance to print the text we composited last week.
+A lot of the time was spent just waiting and watching, but when it was time to print my poem, Prof. Cordell lifted up the type I composited last week with a paradoxical balance of gentleness and equal force around the edges.
+He placed it in a wooden frame, filled the empty space with larger spacers, and fastened everything by twisting the fasteners at the sides with a little key/screwdriver to put enough pressure around the sides to keep everything in place.

+The press itself was really cool looking.
+Totally suitable for its purpose, visually.
+The

+I don't know about the rhythm of the press Prof. Cordell talked about.
+Maybe my hand-eye coordination was skewed by nervousness or maybe I'm just a small person facing off against a big pedal, but it never got less nerve-wracking to balance

 ## Observations

-In the next section of each report, you should in **2-3 paragraphs** move from a literal description of what you did in the lab to a more conceptual set of observations.
-In brief, you want to home in on those aspects of the lab that raised questions or prompted new insights into the textual technology we investigated in the lab activity.
-What new ideas occurred to you while working?
-What surprised, delighted, or frustrated you?
+I had class in the Barrs Room during my very first semester as an English major at Northeastern, for a literary theory class with Kathleen Kelly.
+The door in the corner of the room was always just a silent part of a whole - like the backgrounds of cartoons, drawn with great detail since the animators didn't have to worry about changing them for each frame.
+But lo and behold!
+The fabled **Huskiana Press**, tucked into a tiny room with a bricked up fireplace along one wall.
+It smelled really weird in there - vaguely sulphuric but otherwise indistinguishable.

 ## Analysis